At the end of any HMRC investigation, if you are found to owe additional tax then you will be liable for a penalty.

 “Just to say a massive thank you to you, and to KinsellaTax for your professional approach and expertise, but more importantly for your ongoing support and reassurance through what has been a long and stressful process.

-I felt out of my depth for most of the investigation but your excellent communication throughout has made sure I have known what was happening at every step of the process.
+I felt out of my depth for most of the enquiry but your excellent communication throughout has made sure I have known what was happening at every step of the process.

 I am certain that the positive outcome of this case was due to your knowledge, experience and expert handling of this particular case, and for that I’m utterly grateful.”

-If you receive an investigation letter from HMRC, you can bet that if any tax is found to be due a penalty will be incurred.
+If you receive a letter from HMRC, you can bet that if any tax is found to be due a penalty will be incurred.

 Call 0800 471 4546 NOW and speak to one of our specialists to reduce your HMRC penalty.